bastienrousseau/ELE-670-Medical-Imaging-with-AI-Integration-Project-Rousseau-Bastien/README.md

 - **Malignant**
 - **Benign without callback** (clearly benign lesions that do not require further examination)

-The goal is to compare several **deep learning architectures** – from classical CNNs to modern Vision Transformers (ViT).
+The goal is to compare several **deep learning architectures** – from ResNet model to modern Vision Transformers (ViT).

 ---